vimasa-consulting/learner10x.com/README.md

 3. Complete your KYC and get your card
 4. **Bonus:** You can also send me donations through Niyo once you're set up!

+**Important Note:** By signing up to Niyo itself - we both will receive some value.
+You can choose to pay me any amount you see fit as a token of appreciation for this template.
+It's completely optional and based on how much value you found in this resource.

 ### 🙏 Why Your Support Matters

 - **Open Source Maintenance**: Keep this template updated with latest technologies